Insurance in Islam: 5 objections ended

 - Is not interest (Riba), because there is no loan and no contractual guarantee of monetary gain for either party.

-- Generally harmonizes the well-being of the insured with insurer.
+- Generally harmonizes the well-being of the insured with the insurer.

 - Does not require the involvement of interest-bearing products.